🇺🇸 United States 4-0 Sweden 🇸🇪

 Swedish netminder Sara Grahn made an impressive 38 saves, but just couldn’t stop all of the American bullets fired in her direction.
 Player of the game awards went to USA’s Bellamy and Sweden’s Emma Eliasson.

-The United States will play their final game of 4 Nations on Saturday, November 3, and their competition for gold will be determined after Friday’s game between Canada and Finland.
+The United States will play their final game of Four Nations on Saturday, 03 November, and their competition for Gold will be determined after Friday’s game between Canada and Finland.